discovery-to-impact/orbdetpy/README.rst

 4) plotodet.py : Plots the results of fitting orbits using testodet.py.

-5) runWebInterface : Executes locally hosted web interface. orbdetpy uses JSON files to store settings, measurements and estimation results.
+5) runWebInterface : Executes locally hosted web interface.

+Orbdetpy uses JSON files to store settings, measurements and estimation results.
 The files in examples/data show how to configure measurement simulation and orbit determination using radar or telescope data.
 The file docs/filefmt.rst documents the structure of the JSON files.